samraatz/BayMax-Mini/README.md

 <h2 id="overview">Overview</h2>
 <p>The goal of this project is to develop a medical assistance bot that is compact, rapid, and offers superior assistance compared to existing voice command help systems like Google.
 The project synthetically augments the dataset using a LLaMA 3B 7B 8-bit quantized model, ensuring comprehensive coverage of potential disease classifications and their associated responses.</p>
-<p>The dataset was initially sourced from <a href="https://www.kaggle.com/datasets/therealsampat/intents-for-first-aid-recommendations/data">Kaggle</a>.
+<p>The intent dataset was initially sourced from <a href="https://www.kaggle.com/datasets/therealsampat/intents-for-first-aid-recommendations/data">Kaggle-FirstAidIntents</a>.
 This dataset had many empty response lists in tags and a low number of strings for pattern matching.
 It also did not include the diseases we intended to diagnose.</p>
+<p>The classification dataset was initially sourced from <a href="https://www.kaggle.com/datasets/kaushil268/disease-prediction-using-machine-learning">Kaggle-Diseases</a>.
+TThe avaialable classifications were scraped, and added by generating them as tags for the intents data.</p>

-<h2 id="features">Features</h2>
+<h2 id="features">Methodology and Features</h2>
 <ul>
-    <li><strong>Synthetic Augmentation</strong>: Uses a LLaMA 3B 7B 8-bit quantized model to generate missing responses and create additional strings for pattern matching.</li>
+    <li><strong>Synthetic Augmentation</strong>: Used a LLaMA 3B 7B 8-bit quantized model to generate missing responses and create additional strings for pattern matching.</li>
-    <li><strong>Disease Classification Scraping</strong>: Extracts disease classifications from a model to create accurate tags and responses.</li>
+    <li><strong>Disease Classification Scraping</strong>: Extracted disease classifications from teh dataset, used llama 3 to create accurate tags and responses.</li>
     <li><strong>Pattern Matching</strong>: Implements advanced pattern matching techniques to increase classification accuracy.</li>
     <li><strong>Response Generation</strong>: Generates relevant and accurate responses for the bot based on classified diseases.</li>
     <li><strong>Diagnosis and First Aid Options</strong>: Allows the user to choose between diagnosing diseases or receiving first aid recommendations.</li>